 - If you want to allow guest access, under External user access, select Let Microsoft 365 Group owners add people outside your organization to the group as guests.

 - On the Define external sharing and device access settings page, select Control external sharing from labeled SharePoint sites.

 - Under Content can be shared with, choose New and existing guests if you're allowing guest access or Only people in your organization if not.

-- Select Use Azure AD Conditional Access to protect labeled SharePoint sites.
+- Select Use Microsoft Entra Conditional Access to protect labeled SharePoint sites.

 - Select the Choose an existing authentication context option, and then select the authentication context that you created from the dropdown list.

 - On the Auto-labeling for database columns page, click Next.

 - Click Create label, and then click Done.

 Once you've created the label, you need to publish it to the users who will use it.
 For sensitive protection, we'll make the label available to all users.
 You publish the label in the Microsoft Purview compliance portal, on the Label policies tab of the Information protection page.
 If you have an existing policy that applies to all users, add this label to that policy.
 If you need to create a new policy, see Publish sensitivity labels by creating a label policy.

 Create a team